omarAbdelhadyok/grokking_algorhitms/grokking_algorithms.md

 Remember our talk earlier about directed and undirected graphs?
 An undirected graph means that both nodes point to each other.
 That's a cycle!
-Dijkstra's algorithm only works with directed graphs, called DAGs for short.
+Dijkstra's algorithm only works with directed acyclic graphs, called DAGs for short.

 ### Trading for a Piano
 Let's see an example.
 Our friend Rama, is trying to trade a music